Code of Ethics (Updated 2026)

 4

-Art For Our Parks provides resources and guidance for eco-friendly practices, but adoption is at the ambassador’s discretion.
+Art For Our Parks provides resources and guidance, but material choices remain at the discretion of each artist.

-Follow all applicable laws, regulations, and ethical guidelines relevant to wildlife and conservation.
+Follow all applicable laws, regulations, and location-specific guidelines when working in natural environments